 Where to Buy the Paris Museum Pass

-The easiest way to get your Paris Museum Pass is to buy it online in advance and then pick it up at the location indicated in the booking confirmation: 23 rue d’Aboukir, in Paris 2 (a 10-minute walk to the Louvre Museum).
+The easiest way to get your Paris Museum Pass is to buy it online in advance and then print it or keep it in your phone (the pass is not yet compatible with Apple Wallet).

-You can also purchase the Paris Museum Pass in different places like the Paris Tourist Office, Paris airports, train stations, Paris museums included on the pass, or dedicated kiosks.
+You can also purchase the Paris Museum Pass in different places like the Paris Tourist Office, Paris airports (at the arrivals in each terminal), train stations, Paris museums included in the pass, or dedicated kiosks.

 The Paris Museum Pass cost* depends on its duration: